liuping001/charts/bitnami/kube-prometheus/README.md

 **IMPORTANT**

 Only one instance of the Prometheus Operator component should be running in the cluster.
-If you wish to deploy this chart to **manage multiple instances** of Prometheus in your Kubernetes cluster, you **have to disable** the installation of the Prometheus Operator component using the `operator.enabled=false` chart installation argument.
+If you wish(希望) to deploy this chart to **manage multiple instances** of Prometheus in your Kubernetes cluster, you **have to disable** the installation of the Prometheus Operator component using the `operator.enabled=false` chart installation argument.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.

-## Prerequisites
+## Prerequisites(前提)

 - Kubernetes 1.16+
 - Helm 3.2.0+